flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 - **I/O interfaces**: These delegate the task of communicating with proprietary accessories.
 - **16-bit external bus**: The V810 can be configured either with a 16-bit or a 32-bit bus.
 Well, Nintendo's engineers chose the former.
-  - This will introduce some penalty (wait states) with 32-bit memory transfers, but you'll soon see why programs won't be *that* demanding.
+  - This will introduce some penalties (wait states) with 32-bit memory transfers, but you'll soon see why programs won't be *that* demanding.
 - A **Timer**: This is just a 16-bit counter.
 - A **wait control**: Stalls the CPU depending on the external bus accessed.
 This is because the V810 thinks everything comes from the same memory block, but in practice, accessing the Game ROM is slower than, let's say, internal RAM.
 So this component corrects the timings.

 All of this seems fine and dandy but it does have a big cost: **Six AA batteries**.
-This may explain why companies tend to hold on old tech for portable devices, at least in the 90s.
+This may explain why companies tend to hold on to old tech for portable devices, at least in the 90s.

 ### Memory access

 32-bit addresses look very tempting on paper, but if the system won't use anywhere near 4 GB of memory locations, then it's a huge waste of resources.
 For instance, even though the upper address lines never change, they will still be decoded for every memory read.

-So, with good reasons, Nintendo cut down to **27-bit addresses**.
+So, for good reasons, Nintendo cut down to **27-bit addresses**.
 This means that up to **128 MB of memory** can be accessed instead.
 32-bit words are still used as pointers but the upper 5 bits are discarded.
 As a result, some parts of the memory map will be mirrored.

 That being said, the memory map layout allows the CPU to access the majority of the components that make up this system.
 This includes [@cpu-guy]: